 What is OSHA 10 certification?

-The OSHA 10-hour courses teach basic safety and health to entry-level workers in the general industry and construction.
+The OSHA 10-hour courses teach basic safety and health to entry-level general industry and construction workers.
 The training is part of the OSHA Outreach Training Program and educates workers on serious workplace hazards, workers’ rights, employer responsibilities, and how to file an OSHA complaint.
-It is available online 24/7 and can be completed at home at the student’s own pace.
+It is available online 24/7 and can be completed at home at the student’s pace.
 At the end of the course, the student earns an official OSHA 10 plastic card (sent by mail) from the U.S. Department of Labor (DOL) — often required in the construction industry.

 What are the OSHA 30 training and the DOL card?

 The OSHA 30-hour courses teach supervisors in construction, manufacturing, factory operations, health care, and general industry how to avoid workplace safety and health risks.
-The training covers general worksite safety, avoiding common hazards, understanding workers’ rights, employer responsibilities, and more.
-It is available online 24/7 and can be completed at home at the supervisor’s own pace.
+The training covers general worksite safety, avoiding common hazards, understanding workers’ rights, and employer responsibilities.
+It is available online 24/7 and can be completed at home at the supervisor’s pace.
 At the end of the course, the student earns an official OSHA 30 plastic card (sent by mail) from the U.S. Department of Labor (DOL) — often required in construction work supervision and in other industries.

 Do OSHA 10-hour and 30-hour cards expire?
 How long are OSHA cards good for?

 OSHA 10-hour and 30-hour cards do not expire and are good for life.
-But some employers may require workers or supervisors to retake a course after 3 or 5 years to ensure that the knowledge is still fresh and that any updates to the training are acquired.
-Some employers will not accept cards that were issued more than 5 years ago when hiring new employees.
+However, some employers may require workers or supervisors to retake a course after 3 or 5 years to ensure that the knowledge is still fresh and that any updates to the training are acquired.
+Some employers will not accept cards issued more than 5 years ago when hiring new employees.

 Where can I find more info on OSHA courses and online classes?